»Undergraduate Admission FAQs

 Yes, you can apply to Chapman University as many times as wish.
 We suggest you consult the Office of Admissions for advice on what classes to take at other colleges and how to improve your academic profile.

 The screenwriting essay asks for a short story, not a script.
 DO NOT use script formatting or write only in dialogue.
 This essay will be used to assess your writing abilities and not your knowledge of screenwriting format.
-Think of it as an assignment for your English professor and focus instead on character development, descriptions and creating conflict.
+Think of it as an assignment for your English teacher and focus instead on character development, descriptions and creating conflict.

 The application process is not any different for transfer students other than the application deadline.
-Transfer applicants have no advantage over high school applicants
+Transfer applicants have no advantage over high school applicants.

 There are no "right or wrong" content for the video essay.
 We are looking to see how you represent yourself and how you demonstrate your creativity visually.
 We hope to see videos with well-crafted stories or messages, videos with a clear purpose, cohesive images, originality and uniqueness.
 It’s not so much about what you say as how you say it.
 How do the words, music, images and storyline all come together to represent you an an individual.
 Image quality and technical skills are secondary to your storytelling.